yunuskorkmaz/docs.tr-tr/docs/core/tutorials/creating-app-with-plugin-support.md

 }
 ```

-Değiştirin `// Execute the command with the name passed as an argument` aşağıdaki kod parçacığıyla açıklaması:
+`// Execute the command with the name passed as an argument` Yorumu aşağıdaki kod parçacığıyla değiştirin:

 ```csharp
 ICommand command = commands.FirstOrDefault(c => c.Name == commandName);